zeevedeeptech/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 ##### Recipient Contract

-This is the contract that we want to make GSN-aware, for that we're simply going to inherit from [BaseRelayRecipeint](https://github.com/opengsn/gsn/blob/master/contracts/BaseRelayRecipient.sol), which adds one important method `_msgSender()`, to be used in all occurances of `msg.sender`. `_msgSender()` will take care of all lower level details for extracting actual client address, which will be different that `msg.sender` in case of meta transactions.
+This is the contract that we want to make GSN-aware, for that we're simply going to inherit from [BaseRelayRecipeint](https://github.com/opengsn/gsn/blob/master/contracts/BaseRelayRecipient.sol), which adds one important method `_msgSender()`, to be used in all occurrences of `msg.sender`. `_msgSender()` will take care of all lower level details for extracting actual client address, which will be different that `msg.sender` in case of meta transactions.

 ##### PayMaster Contract